csyers/cse30331/PM/PM2.md

 which (130k) being C++.
 The other most popular languages are XML and C/C++ header files.

 Notepad++ is written exclusively for windows.
 In terms of external libraries, it depends on Win32 API, and STL.
-As far as I know, those are the most important external libraries.
+It also has a list of external dependencies listed in Visual Studio, which include algorithm, assert, cmath, and other C libraries.

 2b.
 You should also be able to successfully compile and run your chosen application.